This post was most recently updated on June 19th, 2018

 Yes, these tips will save you money on your grocery bill no matter where you shop … because the savings do not come from the store itself, but from your organized meal plan and savvy grocery shopping skills.
 It is a beautiful thing, my friends, to know that you can save a ton of money without clipping coupons.

 Another beautiful result of implementing these tips is reduced stress.
 I cannot tell you how much of a relief it is to know what I’m going to be fixing for meal time every day of the week.
 I don’t look at the clock at 4:00 and worry about what I’m going to do for supper.
 All I have to do is look at the weekly menu hanging on the wall and plan accordingly.
 It is so very nice.

 Saving Money Does Not Have To Be Complicated

 In most things, simpler is better, and managing your grocery budget is no different.
-I went into a lot of detail explaining each of my money and time saving tips, but when you look at each of them, you’ll see that they are simple and easy to implement right now – today.
+While I went into a lot of detail explaining each of my money and time saving tips, they really are simple and easy to implement.
+Right now – today.
 And you won’t need multiple newspaper inserts, a special binder, or any special tools to begin.